Dear Brothers/Sisters,

 I empathize with your situation.

 If what you allege of your husband is true, he is indeed destroying his life.
-Marriage is built on a foundation of trust and commitment to share and care.
+Marriage is built upon mutual trust and commitment to share and care.
 Your husband’s behavior shows that he has failed to earn your trust.
 He is involved in an adulterous relationship with his cousin, and he shows no sign of leaving it.
 He has broken the promises he has given you before marriage.
 If all of these are true, I do not see how you can trust him to build a happy marriage.
-You should only continue if he follows through the commitments as the therapist has suggested:
+You should only continue if you follow through with the commitments as the therapist has suggested:

-2. He is willing to fulfill the commitments he made before marriage unless you want to forego or forgive.
+- He should be willing to fulfill his commitments before marriage unless you want to forego or forgive.

-4. He is willing to balance his duties towards his mother and father with his duties towards you as his wife.
+- Furthermore, he should be willing to balance his duties towards his mother and father with his responsibilities towards you as his wife.

-Now I would also mention that you need to take charge of your own life.
+I must also stress that you should take charge of your own life.

-You cannot allow your husband to rule over your mind.
-You cannot change your husband; you can only change yourself.
+You cannot let your husband rule or control your mind.
+You can find peace only when you recognize that you cannot change your husband; you can only change yourself.

 So, ask yourself: Do I want to lose my peace of mind because of the evil actions of my husband?

-Now let me come to your first question, you cannot change your husband; you can only change yourself.
-You admit you are lazy, and you have little interest in work.
+You admit you are lazy, and you have no interest in work.
 You need to change this habit.
-Perhaps when you start focusing on work and engage your work in productive work you may be able to gain focus and peace of mind.
-As Imam Shafi said, an idle mind is a mind that Satan occupies to get his work done by the individual.
+When you start engaging in productive work, you can gain focus and peace of mind.
+As Imam Shafi said, an idle mind will be occupied by Satan.

 Satan takes charge of the minds of those who are heedless and are complacent about establishing the remembrance of Allah.
 Satan vowed to Allah,

-You should pray to Allah to guide your husband to see the ugliness of his actions and the toll they are taking on his life and your life.
+You should pray to Allah to guide your husband to see the horror of his actions and the toll they are taking on his life and your life.

-You need to speak to a therapist who specializes in counseling.
-I’m sure the editor can help you communicate with one of them as some professionals do appear from time to time on this site.
+It would also be best for you to speak to a therapist who specializes in counseling.
+I’m sure the editor can help you communicate with one of them, as some professionals appear occasionally on this site.

 Editor’s note: